halcyondream/halcyondream.github.io/_posts/2024-09-03-Exploring-Docker-Misconfigurations.md

 Indeed, this is an instance of Ubuntu 20.04.
 Why is this important to know?

 One big reason is because Ubuntu 20.04 uses the "hybrid" implementation of cgroups v1 and v2.
-Cgroups v1 introduces the `release_agent` and `notify_on_release` behaviors (defined in [Section 1.4 of the official group documentation](https://www.kernel.org/doc/Documentation/cgroup-v1/cgroups.txt)).
+Cgroups v1 introduces the `release_agent` and `notify_on_release` behaviors (defined in [Section 1.4 of the official cgroups v1 documentation](https://www.kernel.org/doc/Documentation/cgroup-v1/cgroups.txt)).

 Although this was intended to allow custom "cleanup" behaviors for cgroups, an attacker could leverage a custom release agent to achieve persistent remote-code execution.
 Understandably, modern Linux distributions have moved entirely to [cgroups v2, which retired the `release_agent` and `notify_on_release` behaviors](https://man7.org/conf/lca2019/cgroups_v2-LCA2019-Kerrisk.pdf).

 Docker uses control groups as one of its main "Linux primitives," so a host running cgroups v1 will enable containers to use release agents.
 If the container is unprivileged, it can use release agents within the container's namespace only.
 However, if the container is privileged, an attacker can achieve [remote code execution on the host itself](https://blog.trailofbits.com/2019/07/19/understanding-docker-container-escapes).

-Since this OS uses cgroups v1, it will enable the custom release agent behaviors.
+Since this OS uses cgroups v1 in its hybrid model, it will enable these custom release agent behaviors.
 We can successfully run the cgroups exploit via the privileged container:

 ```bash
 mkdir /tmp/cgrp && mount -t cgroup -o rdma cgroup /tmp/cgrp && mkdir /tmp/cgrp/x